 Shared IPs are a security issue because they allow traffic for one domain to be inspected by another domain.
 FALSE.

-If you remember from my previous posts, a single IP can host many domains.
+If you remember from my previous post on dedicated vs shared IP addresses, a single IP can host many domains.
 That’s true, but only until the traffic hits the server.
 Once traffic reaches the server, the service (like Apache or Nginx) handles separation.
 This means there could be an issue with traffic bleeding from one domain to another (or being intentionally inspected by another domain) but, if it happens, it’s a service misconfiguration, not because it’s a Shared IP.

 Tips to Ensure Positive Effects

 - Ensure proper service configuration: The first step should be common sense but, like a lot of the time, we overlook.
 It’s easy!
 We’re busy and get focused!
 But proper configuration of any service, especially one as important as website service, should be given adequate attention.
 Just ensuring your service is configured for best practices should be enough to flush out any hiccups.
 A little testing helps here too.
 This is easily something where your IT department or our Helpful Humans can help.

 - Investigate complaints: Another no-brainer but, again, easily overlooked.
 When one of your clients brings attention to a potential issue, investigate promptly and thoroughly.

 Not sure how?
 It’s easy.

 - Get a first-hand account.
 No need for playing telephone.